yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 {% endtabcontent   %}

 {% tabcontent  Simple Template Registration%}
-Here is an example for getting an `EventSessionFactory`, generating a `DataEventSession`, and registering for notifications using simple template and cancelling the registeration:
+Here is an example for getting an `EventSessionFactory`, generating a `DataEventSession`, and registering for notifications using simple template and cancelling the registration:

 {%highlight java%}
 public class DataSessionEventExample implements RemoteEventListener